bnrdo/softtech/README.md

 4. Type in `package tomcat7:run` in Goals
 5. In Source tab, click Add... > Select Java Project then click Ok > Select softtect then click Ok
 6. Click Apply then Run.
+7. Wait for Tomcat to finish starting and then hit `http://localhost:8080`
-7. Grab a beer and enjoy!
+8. Grab a beer and enjoy!